Prgrmman/vim-config/README.md

 I use the wonderful vim-plug (https://github.com/junegunn/vim-plug) for my plugin manager This is what my config is using:
 * vim-snipmate (https://github.com/garbas/vim-snipmate)
-..* in terms of snippets, I borrowed most from (https://github.com/honza/vim-snippets), but some are homemade
+  In terms of snippets, I borrowed most from (https://github.com/honza/vim-snippets), but some are homemade